-In order to guarantee optimal transparency at all levels and all times during program implementation, it is proposed that the management structure of the Cogen for Africa Project is kept relatively simple and straightforward with UNEP as Implementing Agency and AFREPREN/FWD as the executing agency.
+In order to guarantee optimal transparency at all levels and all times during program implementation, it is proposed that the management structure of the Cogen for Africa Project is kept relatively simple and straightforward with UNEP and the African Development Bank (AfDB) as co-implementing agencies and AFREPREN/FWD as the executing agency.
 The project shall report and be accountable to the Project Steering Committee (PSC) which shall convene every six (6) months.
 If considered appropriate, telephone conference and email-based meetings could be an alternative.
 The functions of the PSC are to: